Praxen

 • The agent's working directory isn't where you think it is — re-cd and start fresh, or pass an absolute path.

-Mid-analysis context auto-compaction (silent quality loss)
+Mid-analysis context auto-compaction (easy to miss)

 • The interim overview Praxen prints to stdout names findings the final HTML doesn't include.